Christopher Dickey: Career

-Dickey's career as a foreign correspondent began as Mexico and Central America Bureau Chief for The Washington Post in 1980 after he had spent six years in various editing and writing positions at the paper.
-Over the following three decades for The Washington Post and then for Newsweek magazine he covered wars in Central America and the Middle East, with occasional forays into Africa and the Balkans.
-From his experiences in the field he produced the non-fiction books of reportage, With the Contras: A Reporter in the Wilds of Nicaragua (1986) and Expats: Travels in Arabia from Tripoli to Tehran (1990); and two novels: Innocent Blood (1997), and its sequel, The Sleeper (2004).
-New York Times Book Review selected With the Contras, Summer of Deliverance, and Securing the City as notable books of the year in 1986, 1998, and 2009, respectively.
+Dickey's career as a foreign correspondent began when he was named Mexico and Central America Bureau Chief for The Washington Post in 1980 after he had spent six years in various editing and writing positions at the paper.
+Over the following three decades for The Washington Post and then for Newsweek, he covered wars in Central America and the Middle East, with occasional forays into Africa and the Balkans.
+From his experiences in the field he produced the non-fiction books of reportage, With the Contras: A Reporter in the Wilds of Nicaragua (1986) and Expats: Travels in Arabia from Tripoli to Tehran (1990), as well as two novels, Innocent Blood (1997) and its sequel, The Sleeper (2004).
+The New York Times Book Review selected With the Contras, Summer of Deliverance, and Securing the City as notable books of the year in 1986, 1998, and 2009, respectively.

-From 2010 to 2013, after Newsweek was acquired by IAC, Dickey worked for both Newsweek and The Daily Beast as Paris bureau chief and Middle East editor, but stayed with The Daily Beast when Newsweek was sold a third time.
+From 2010 to 2013, after Newsweek was acquired by IAC, Dickey worked for both Newsweek and The Daily Beast as Paris bureau chief and Middle East editor but stayed with The Daily Beast when Newsweek was sold a third time.
 In March 2014, he was named world news editor for The Daily Beast.

 In 1983–84, Dickey was an Edward R. Murrow Fellow at the Council on Foreign Relations.
-Original articles and essays by Dickey have appeared in Foreign Affairs, Foreign Policy, The New York Times Book Review, The New York Review of Books, Vanity Fair, Departures, and many other publications.
+Articles and essays by Dickey have appeared in Foreign Affairs, Foreign Policy, The New York Times Book Review, The New York Review of Books, Vanity Fair, Departures, and many other publications.

 Robert De Niro's Tribeca Productions optioned Securing the City in the fall of 2009, to develop into a television series.
 The Christopher Dickey Award is named after him.